 Threats to system integrity – where kiosks are compromised to display something different.
 Losing control of what your kiosks look like undermines your brand and causes distress to customers.
 A recent example is of a well-known sportswear store in New Zealand, where a kiosk displayed pornography for 9 hours before employees arrived the next morning to disconnect it.

 Threats to system availability – where kiosks are compromised to display nothing.
 In other words, they go offline and, instead of displaying some kind of reassuring ‘out of order’ message, give the appearance of a desktop computer with frozen dialog boxes or raw lines of code.
-Examples of this are all too common, but are typically characterized by ‘the blue screen of death’.
+Examples of this are all too common, but are typically characterised by ‘the blue screen of death’.

 Threats to system confidentiality – where kiosks show no outward signs of compromise, but are in fact collecting data illegally.
-Such attacks carry significant risk over and above creating nuisance or offense.
-Examples include one of the largest self-service food vending companies in the US suffering a stealthy attack whereby the payment card details and even biometric data gleaned from users at kiosks may have been jeopardized.
+Such attacks carry significant risk over and above creating nuisance or offence.
+Examples include one of the largest self-service food vending companies in the US suffering a stealthy attack whereby the payment card details and even biometric data gleaned from users at kiosks may have been jeopardised.

 The challenge of curbing these threats is compounded by interactive kiosks’ great virtue: their connectedness.
 As with any Internet of Things (IoT) endpoint architecture, the potential routes for attack are numerous and could spread from attacks on a company’s internal network, stem from vulnerabilities in kiosk application software, or even result from a direct assault on the kiosk itself.

 How Best Practice Regulatory Standards Apply to Kiosks